George Stickney House: Architecture

 The house itself was very unusual in its design.
 It has two stories, although the second floor was reserved for a ballroom that ran the entire length of the building.
 The house is actually very big for being built in the 1800s.
 Upstairs has two rooms, one with a bathroom, and down the hall is Sylvia's ballroom that has three more rooms connecting to it.
 During the Civil War, the house also served as quarters for Federal soldiers and was home to the first piano in McHenry County.
-This was not why the house gained its fame though!
 The Stickneys insisted on adding distinctive features into the design of the house.
 These features, they assured the architect, would assist them when holding seances and gatherings at the property.
 They believed that spirits have a tendency to get stuck in 90 degree corners.
 It has also been suggested that the Stickneys believed that corners attracted the attention of evil spirits as well, a common belief in Spiritualist circles of the time.
 Therefore, the home's interior was designed with no 90 degree angles between the walls.
 Rumor has it that there is one 90 degree angle in the house, and this is also where George Stickney died.
 Not true, Richard confirmed that the house was searched and documented and there was no 90 degree angles found at the time of George's death.
 He also confirmed that George's death was never documented, so no one knows how he died.